craftcms/docs/docs/commerce/4.x/store-management.md

 ### Manage products

-Whether the user can see, create, save, edit, and delete products by product type.
+Whether the user can manage products, with each product type having its own create and delete permissions.

 ### Manage orders